microsoft/WhatTheHack/020-LinuxFundamentals/Student/Challenge-10.md

 ## Success Criteria

 1. Validate the creation of the Physical Volume
-2. Validate the creation of the Volum Group
+2. Validate the creation of the Volume Group
 3. Validate the creation of the Logical Volume
 4. Make sure both logical volumes were created with the expected sizes
 5. Make sure both logical volumes were formated as ext4 file system
 6. Confirm both logical volumes were properly mounted at `/mnt`
-7. Show the logical volume and file sytem resized
+7. Show the logical volume and file system resized

 ## Learning Resources